LeeJihyun99/REP-Report/_functionalRequirements/fr_13_Journal_export.md

     type: attractive
     reasoning: >
-        Data export gives students complete ownership and portability of their personal therapeutic records.
+        Data export gives students complete ownership and portability of their personal therapeutic records. prioScore:65
-# prioScore - the higher the points, the more important.
-Blank = 0 (e.g. when filtered out in 1st pass)
-prioScore:65
 sources:
     - reference: [project_description]